 - “Oh, natives were battling each other all the time and taking these trophies, what is the issue of us having them?”
 (If you can’t see it, it’s because you don’t want to.
 Multiple Native individuals, nations and organizations have informed you.)

 Or by Natives: “They don’t know.
 We must educate them” On topics like these?
 They KNOW, they chose to ignore.
 When you’re not here year round, aren’t aware of the issues and know what they’re doing otherwise, your presence validates and further exacerbates the continuing colonialism, racism and silencing of minorities and ethnicities’ voices so they can continue their privileged play.
 These aren’t generally interested villagers you’re dealing with but those who consider themselves experts and wish to remain in control as decision-makers.
 Unacceptable.
-There are people who you can reach and help educate, and that’s what our documentary Forget Winnetou-Going Beyond Native Stereotypes in Germany is about.
+There are people who you can reach and help educate, and that’s what our documentary Forget Winnetou-Loving in the Wrong Way is about.
 We’ve been researching and working hard to bring it to the world, about the REAL story behind Germany’s fascination with Natives, and it’s fall-out.
 Help us reach our goal.

 My past articles and appearances on the topic of these human remains: